cocur/slugify/README.md

 ### Rulesets

 In addition Slugify also supports rulesets.
 A ruleset contains a set of rules that are not part of the default rules.
-Currently one ruleset exists for Esperanto since some of the transliterations conflict with those for other langauges.
+Currently one ruleset exists for Esperanto since some of the transliterations conflict with those for other languages.
 The `activateRuleset()` method activates a ruleset with the given name.

 ```php